 In addition to considering delay gadgets through function calls, it is important to note that if even one gadget of length higher than the detection threshold in DROP can be used (or at least tolerated) in an attack, then an attacker can exploit this gadget to bypass signature detection.
 We build the basic SCRAP detectors first assuming that the gadget lengths derived in Section 3 represent hard limits; that is, every gadget that makes 2 side effects or more is not usable.
 However, it is highly likely that a motivated attacker will be able to find at least some longer gadgets whose side effects can be tolerated; we were able to identify multiple such gadgets in constructing our attacks.
-We first develop signature detectors assuming these hard limits on gadget lengths.
-However, we then relax this assumption and develop more sophisticated signature detectors that are able to tolerate the presence of some longer gadgets and still detect an attack.
+We then relax this assumption and develop more sophisticated signature detectors in Section 10, that are able to tolerate the presence of some longer gadgets and still detect an attack.